meutraa/mm/README.md

-# mm (19311931)
+# mm

 The [Matrix](https://matrix.org/) client that requires you to read to the bottom of this README.

-If you do not want a gitlab account but have problems or suggestions, send an email to git at lost dot host

 ### Features